thchang/VectorClass/README.md

 # Fortran 2003 VECTOR types.

-This package contains a Fortran 2003 implementation of the C++ Vector class.
+This package contains a Fortran 2003 dynamic memory module.
 The VECTOR type is a dynamically resizing two-dimensional array with both REAL and INTEGER options (REALVECTOR and INTVECTOR types).
 The first dimension of a VECTOR object VEC is fixed upon initialization.